 1. Check your credit score and history.
 This can be done for free through annualcreditreport.com.

 Knowing where your overall credit stands is important, as you’ll have better interest rate offers with a high score.

 2. Start shopping.
 Ask your banker for a “good faith estimate” which will include all costs associated for the refinance.
 This can be used for leverage to find the best rate possible for you.

 3. Have cash ready for closing.
 Don’t ever believe it when you see a “no-cost refinance”.
 There may not be cash required at closing, but those costs will still be built into your interest rate and loan repayments.
 While that may limit the amount to pay at closing, it also increases the mortgage balance for your home.

 A final note of caution.
 Many people use refinancing as an opportunity to consolidate debt.
 If you have high interest rate personal loans or credit card debt, this could be a way to help consolidate and significantly decrease the amount you would pay in interest.
 While that can be a wise financial decision, it’s even more paramount that you wouldn’t use that as a license to go spend more and accumulate high interest debt.
 This consolidating strategy can only be successful through sound budgeting and discipline!

 As always, there is not a “one size fits all” answer for refinancing.
 Every situation will be different, but hopefully these tips will help be a guide for success if refinancing is right for you!

-Registered associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Registered associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker/dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-3082612-051220